OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Interactive_Proving.md

 ---
-id: Dispute_Resolution
+id: Interactive_Proving
-title: Inside Arbitrum: Dispute Resolution
+title: Inside Arbitrum: Interactive Proving
-sidebar_label: Dispute Resolution
+sidebar_label: Interactive Proving
 ---
 Among optimistic rollups, the most important design decision is how to resolve disputes.
 Suppose Alice claims that the chain will produce a certain result, and Bob disagrees.
 How will the protocol decide which version to accept?